 Prior to the assessment process you must archive documentation and elements of the work and research you wish to submit for examination.
 We will not pass people who have not delivered appropriate documentation of their work on time.
-See http://pzwiki.wdka.nl/mediadesign/Archive_Protocol for archiving instructions.
+See Archive Protocol on the wiki for archiving instructions.